Shikaga/PitchBlackAnalysis/index.md

 He would definitely have been killed, and he would have known this.
 Perhaps he no longer cared, but this just doesn't fit with Riddick's main character attribute: Survival Instinct.

 Riddick would definitely not sacrifice his life to kill a soldier, who was, in a sense, simply doing his job.
-THere certainly are certain characters who it is believable would do so, the father in *Taken* for example, but Riddick absolutely would not.
+There are certainly characters who it is believable would do so, the father in *Taken* for example, but Riddick absolutely would not.

 And not only because he has a remarkable penchant for self preservation, but he had just recently been told that Jack was incarcerated in Crematoria.
-Earlier he seemed, somewhat inexplicably, as though he blamed himself for her imprisonment, surely he would need to settle that score.
+Earlier he seemed, albeit somewhat inexplicably, as though he blamed himself for her imprisonment, surely he would need to settle that score.

 Or what about the Imam's family, that he was just a few hours ago trying to save.
 Would he just abandon them to their fates, rather than taking them off planet like he promised the Abu he would?

 And while we never see the holy man's family again, when he is captured by the mercenaries again just a short time later, he tricks them into taking him to Crematoria.
 Was this part of his plan all along?
 Did he really feel bad about Jack, and want to save her?
-In that case, why would he put himself in a position where he would almost certainly be killed?
+In that case, why had he just put himself in a position where he would almost certainly be killed?
 He clearly could not have expected to survive his encounter with the necromancers, and he had no clear plan of getting to Crematoria either.

 The escape from the necromongers itself is laughable.
-The number of ridiculous mistakes that happen at every turn to allow him to escape is absolutely comical, not to mention incomplete.
-The film is quite happy for Riddick to be stuck in the inner sanctum of the film one minute, inexplicably outside in the very next scene, being chased by a massive cg spaceship to boot.
+The number of ridiculous mistakes that happen at every turn to allow him to escape is comical, not to mention incomplete.
+The film is quite happy for Riddick to be stuck in the inner sanctum of their space castle one minute, inexplicably outside in the very next scene, being chased by a massive cg spaceship to boot.

 As though things weren't implausible enough already, this warship is suddenly brought down by our bounty hunter friends, who with the aid of a small rocket launcher are able to take the spaceship down.
 Is there any point even complaining at this point?
-It genuinely feels as though no one even cares anymore, why should I?
+It genuinely feels as though no one even cares anymore; why should I?

 Nevertheless, at this point, despite taking down these bounty-hunters already, a militia, scores of necromongers, a necromonger lieutenant, more necromancer soldiers and escaping their incredibly secure castle, Riddick is suddenly captured by these bounty-hunters.